-Credit is awarded for successful completion of coursework on any of the programs listed on the Learning Abroad Center website or in the catalog.
+Credit is awarded for successful completion of coursework on any of the programs listed on the Learning Abroad Center website.
 Credit is also awarded for completion of courses on non-promoted affiliated programs or outside programs with prior approval.
 Participation in non-academic activities such as work, interning, volunteering or teaching abroad does not result in credit.

 To receive credit you will need an official transcript from an accredited institution displaying coursework, letter grades and credit amounts.
 For most Learning Abroad Center programs and affiliated programs, this arrangement has been made for you.
 If your program requests you to fill out a form or is unsure of where to send the transcript upon completion of your program, the address is: